Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Introduction

-Instead of treating the denoiser as a black box with certain conditions, a complementary line of work leverages its intrinsic \emph{statistical} structure.
-The MMSE estimator under Gaussian noise is a notable example.
+A complementary approach leverages the intrinsic \emph{statistical} structure of the denoiser.
+A particularly notable example---and the subject of this work---is the MMSE denoiser under Gaussian noise.
 With the Tweedie/Stein identities~\cite{efron_tweedies, stein_bound}, the MMSE denoiser can be tied to the score function, endowing it with useful structural properties~\cite{milanfar_denoising}.
-Further,~\cite{gribonval_reconciling} and~\cite{gribonval_should} showed that the MMSE denoiser is $C^\infty$ and can be written as the proximal map of a regularizer (which is $C^\infty$) under various forward and noise models, and derived an explicit formula for this regularizer \eqref{eq:gribonval_explicit_mmse_prior}.
+Further,~\cite{gribonval_reconciling} and~\cite{gribonval_should} showed that the MMSE denoiser is $C^\infty$ and can be written as the proximal map of a regularizer (which is $C^\infty$) under various forward and noise models, and derived an explicit formula for this regularizer~\eqref{eq:gribonval_explicit_mmse_prior}.
 This progress enabled the derivation of asymptotic convergence for both the ADMM~\cite{park_convergence} and PGD~\cite{xu_provable} variants of PnP using an MMSE denoiser.
-However, a gap in the theory remains: The explicit formula offers little insight into the behavior of the induced regularizer, and there are no \emph{nonasymptotic} convergence rates tailored to MMSE denoisers.
+However, a gap in the theory remains: The explicit formula offers little insight into the behavior of the induced regularizer, and there are no \emph{nonasymptotic} convergence rates tailored to MMSE denoisers. \Cref{tab:related_works} highlights several closely related results on PnP-PGD, the assumptions they impose on the denoiser, and the convergence guarantees they establish.

-\subsection{Contributions.}
+\subsection{Contributions}

 We make the following contributions. \begin{itemize} \item \textbf{Characterization of the implicit regularizer of the MMSE denoiser.} We show in \cref{thm:mmse_prior} that the MMSE denoiser is the proximal map of a regularizer that admits an explicit form as an \emph{upper Moreau envelope}, i.e., $\phi_\mathrm{MMSE}(x)$ is, up to a constant,